KelpieLW/AmadeusEmployees/README.md

 ## Employees

-An employee is defined by the following atributes:
+An employee is defined by the following attributes:

 - Id - _Mandatory Field_
 - Name